kirilldev/movie-trip/README.md

 After I got that challenge,
 I tried to estimate an amount of time which I could dedicate to that project.
-I found out that I couldn't spend more than 14 hours during those 7 days.
+I found out that I couldn't spend more than 14 hours during those 7 days on implementation.
-So as it is not a lot of time to learn something completely new I decided to use a stack with which I had a bigger amount of experience so I had higher probability to complete a project in time.
+So as it is not a lot of time to learn something completely new I decided to use a stack with which I had more experience so I had higher probability to complete a project in time.

 **Google Maps API** - I have never tried to use Map APIs before.
-I chose google maps because it has good documentation and it is the most popular maps in the world I think (which means that they should be more familiar to the end user)
+I chose google maps because it has good documentation and it is the most popular maps in the world I think (which means that they should be more familiar to the end user and have a lot of good thirdparty plugins)

 **AngularJS** - I needed some framework to write my own components.
 I was thinking between AngularJS and React.
 If I had slightly more